-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees - regular reviews by the Resources and Structures Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees - regular reviews by the Resources and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The board of Trustees has considered the need for a specific internal assurance function and has decided to appoint Bishop Fleming LLP to carry out internal assurance work.
+The board of Trustees has considered the need for a specific internal assurance function and has decided to appoint Bishop Fleming LLP to carry out internal assurance work up to 31 August 2020.
+New advisers are being sought to carry out the internal assurance work from 1 September 2020 as Bishop Fleming are no longer allowed to carry out this work where they are also external auditors, under revised ethical standards.